 Staying active is one of the best ways to maintain your health and lower your risk of chronic diseases such as high blood pressure, Type 2 diabetes and heart disease.
-Of course, being active doesn’t mean you have to head to the gym every day or run sprints every time you decide to work out.
-Instead, choose activities that you enjoy and move at a pace that feels comfortable to you is key to staying consistent.
+Being active doesn’t mean you have to head to the gym every day or do a high intensity workout every time you decide to get moving.
+Choosing activities that you enjoy and exercising at a pace that feels comfortable to you is key to staying consistent.
 We’ve compiled a couple tips you can use to maintain an active lifestyle.

-Start by adding simple activities into your routine, such as walking laps around the office, taking the stairs instead of the elevator, or taking 5-10 minutes to stretch at your desk.
-If you are at home, you can go for a neighborhood walk, run a couple errands, or even just take a few laps around the house.
+You can start by adding simple activities into your routine, such as walking laps around the office, taking the stairs instead of the elevator, or taking 5-10 minutes to stretch at your desk.
+If you are at home, you can go for a walk around the neighborhood, run a couple errands, or even just walk a few laps around the house.
 Set a timer to remind yourself to get up and move for a few minutes every hour.

-In addition to staying active throughout the day, try to add some structured exercises to your weekly routine.
+In addition to staying active throughout the day, try to add some structured exercises into your weekly routine.
 You can experience a variety of health benefits when you include the exercises listed below in your rotation:

 - Walking, swimming, cycling and running: Cardio exercises increase your heart rate, help you maintain a healthy weight and decrease your risk of heart disease and Type 2 diabetes.